peterbourgon/prometheus-aggregator/README.md

 ## Getting

-[Download the latest release][release] if you're lazy, or build it yourself from latest laster if you have the Go toolchain installed and have YOLO tattooed on your knuckles or whatever.
+[Download the latest release][release] if you're lazy, or build it yourself from latest master if you have the Go toolchain installed and have YOLO tattooed on your knuckles or whatever.

 [release]: https://github.com/peterbourgon/prometheus-aggregator/releases/latest